ProfessorManhattan/packer-ubuntu-desktop/CONTRIBUTING.md

 * The `"variables"` section should be at the top of the `template.json` file.
 * Make sure the variable names are consistent across [our Packer repositories](https://gitlab.com/megabyte-space/packer).
 * Prefer naming the variables after the section they will be placed.
-	* For example, the variable used for `ssh_password` should also be named `ssh_password`.
+	* For example, the variable used for `"ssh_password"` should also be named `"ssh_password"`.
 * All the JSON objects should be in alphabetical order with the following exceptions:
 	* The `"variables"` section should be at the top of the file.
 	* The `"type"` field should be at the top of its section.
 * All environment variables should be referenced in capitals.
 For example, `http_proxy` should be `HTTP_PROXY`.
-However, the actual user variables in the `variables` section should be all lowercased.
+However, the actual user variables in the `"variables"` section should be all lowercased.
 * Any text that is shared between multiple builders should be stored as a variable.
-The only exception is data that is specific to each builder like `guest_os_type`.
+The only exception is data that is specific to each builder (e.g. `"guest_os_type"` which is only used for Parallels builds).
 * Use the https://mirror.arizona.edu as the download location.
 * All the variables should start with {{ and then a space.
 The same is true for the opposite side of the variable.
 	* **GOOD:** `{{ user 'variable' }}`